 A good mission statement enables you to stick to your purpose while giving value to the customer.
 That is, offering them a solid unwavering solution to their problem.
 Everything else should build from this.

 Your mission statement is your compass.

 So, make sure you’re headed in the right direction.

-You need a plan of action to keep you on track and motivate you and your team, the mission statement helps you keep your goals and aspirations at the forefront and informs the ethos, purpose and value behind your content.
+You need a plan of action to keep you on track and motivate you and your team.
+Therefore, a mission statement helps you keep your goals and aspirations at the forefront.
+And it informs the ethos, purpose and value behind your content.

 Examples of good mission statements

 A good mission statement should be concise, accurate and memorable.

 It should include your long-term goals and describe how you are going to implement them with meaning.

 Have a look at some of these mission statements: